GaetanoGiannelli/chatbotbuild/README.md

 4. To connect external MCP:

-5. Enter a webhook URL under Connect MCP
+   4.1 Enter a webhook URL under Connect MCP

-6. Save it
+   4.2 Save it

-7. Send another message to see MCP results added to reply
+5. Send another message to see MCP results added to reply

-## TODO
-1. Deploy frontend
-2. Deploy Mock MCP Server